Cart 0

 LATEST

-HOPE OF A TREE is a brand new piece, consisting of original songs and text, to be premiered at Leeds Lit Fest this year.
-This piece is themed around the idea of trees, woods and forests, inspired by The Overstory, the Booker-nominated novel by Richard Powers.
+HOPE OF A TREE consists of original songs and text, premiered at Leeds Lit Fest in March 2020.
+The piece is themed around the idea of trees, woods and forests, inspired by The Overstory, the Booker-nominated novel by Richard Powers.

 TWITTER